 American Sign Language: One through Three

-1. ASL is not signed English.
+1. American Sign Language is not signed English.
 It has its own syntax and vocabulary structure.
-It is not related to British Sign Language.
+It does not descend from British Sign Language.
 Rather, it has historic ties to French Sign Language.

-2. The exaggerated facial expressions of the interpreters might look goofy to someone who knows nothing about ASL.
+2. The exaggerated facial expressions of the interpreter, below, might look goofy to someone who knows nothing about American Sign Language.
 However, the expressions are an integral part of the language.
-A yes/no-question will be asked with raised brows.
-A what-question will be asked with furrowed brows.
+A yes/no-question requires raised brows.
+A what-question comes with furrowed brows.
 The person asking the question is not angry.

 The topic of the hurricane is dramatic, and so are the interpreter’s facial expressions and hand signs.

-3. ASL has a full range of expressive power just like any other language.
+3. American Sign Language has a full range of expressive power just like any other language.
 People tell jokes, create poetry, produce plays – everything.
-And just like any other language there are regional differences, as well as differences in some signs used in the black and white Deaf communities.
+And just like any other language there are regional differences.
+As well as differences in some signs used in the black and white Deaf communities.

-4. Hand shape, hand orientation, hand movement and hand placement (where the sign is made on the body) are the ways words are formed.
+4. Hand shape, hand orientation, hand movement and hand placement (where the sign is made on the body) form words.
 Here are a few examples: